wisdomI/wisdomI/README.md

 - 👋 Hi, I’m @wisdom
 - 👀 I’m interested in the exciting things that tech has to offer
-- 🌱 I’m currently learning fullstack web dev
+- 🌱 I’m currently a frontend web dev
 - 💞️ I’m looking to collaborate on web dev projects
 - 📫 How to reach me whatsapp +2347089589218